 Frequently Asked Questions

 Start by reading the entire informational section of your notice of infraction.
 If you received a green paper ticket, this information will be located on the back side of your copy of the ticket.
-If you received a white "electronic" ticket this information will be located on the lower section of the front side of the ticket.
-Follow the instructions contained in this NOTICE OF INFRACTION section, making sure that you respond to the court within fifteen (15) days of the date that the ticket was issued.
+If you received a white “electronic” ticket this information will be located in the upper right-hand corner on the front side of the ticket.
+Follow the instructions contained in this NOTICE OF INFRACTION section, making sure that you respond to the court within thirty (30) days of the date that the ticket was issued.
 Note that while the infraction is not a crime, failure to respond can result in the suspension of your driving privilege.
-You can respond by either mailing the green ticket to the Court or bringing it in person to the District Court office.
-You must select one of the boxes on the back of the ticket and verify your address.
-If you decide to pay the ticket without coming to court, you should mark box one (1) and send the penalty amount listed in the "penalty/bail" box located on the front in the lower right-hand part of the ticket.
-Please note that if you do not respond within 15 days additional penalties may be added.
-Please contact the court if you are paying the infraction to verify the correct amount.
+You can respond by either mailing the ticket to the Court or by bringing it in person to the District Court office.
+You must select one of the boxes on the back of the ticket and verify your mailing address.
+If you decide to pay the ticket without coming to court, you should mark one of the boxes and either return it with payment in full or mark the box requesting a payment plan depending on which action you would like to take.
+You will need to respond within 30 days.
+Please note that if you do not respond in the allowed time frame and additional late fee may be added.

 MITIGATION BY MAIL